So, four weeks until Counterpoint releases! Which seems far away, but is also SO CLOSE.

 He set his glass down.
 “Mmm.
 You mean besides feeding bits of panini to handsome young men in bars?”

 Oh, that got him a nice blush.
-“I’m not young.”
+“I’m not that young.”

 But quite handsome.
 And so obviously in need of a nice long fuck, given those plump lips and blushing cheeks.
 “How old are you, then?”